russhughes/s3lcd/README.md

 - `png(png, x, y)`

   Draws a PNG file in the framebuffer with the upper left corner of the image at the given `x` and `y' coordinates.
 The png may be a filename or a bytes() or bytearray() object.
 The png will wil be clipped if it is not able to fit fully in the framebuffer.
 Transparency is supported; see the alien.py program in the examples/png folder.

+- `png_write(file_name)`

+  Writes the framebuffer to a png file named `file_name` using PNGenc from https://github.com/bitbank2/PNGenc.
+  Returns file size in bytes.

 - `polygon_center(polygon)`